-ANN McMAN is the author of nine novels and two short story collections.
-She is is the Lambda Literary Award-winning author of nine novels and two short story collections.
+ANN McMAN is the Lambda Literary Award-winning author of nine novels and two short story collections.
 She is a two-time Independent Publisher (IPPY) medalist, an eight-time recipient of Golden Crown Literary Society Awards, and a laureate of the Alice B. Foundation for her outstanding body of work.
 She lives in Winston-Salem, North Carolina.

 From her early days, growing up on the western frontier of Pennsylvania, Ann McMan found creative ways to exercise her gift for fiction.
 Her first literary endeavors were modest—mostly confined to aphorisms scrawled on cracked pavement with colored chalk.